Ciel04sk/SCUT_Thyroid_DataSet/README.md

 demonstrate that FARUS can perform high-quality ultra- sound scans in comparison with manual scans obtained by clinicians.

 ## Dataset
-1. Thyroid Gland Dataset
+1. Thyroid Gland Ultrasound Dataset
+   This dataset comprises 6k thyroid-gland images and masks obtained from a cohort of 70 young college students, utilizing the FARUS system with handheld probes for data collection.
    The compressed dataset is also available via https://drive.google.com/file/d/1CrghGB2dpLWcKSQQBzFGRXc6xI3WloEj/view?usp=sharing
+   This dataset comprises 2k thyroid-gland images and masks obtained from a cohort of 30 elderly individuals, utilizing the FARUS system with portable probes for data collection.

-2. Thyroid Nodule Dataset
+3. Thyroid Nodule Dataset

    It will be released shortly